Sea Dart: SIGS

-Two systems were considered for the role, Bristol's CF.299 design using a ramjet with a small rocket booster launching it up to speed, and an adaptation of the Army's Sightline project, which would later emerge as Rapier.
-CF.299 was ultimately chosen.
+CF.299

+The new design was returned in 1962, and was so promising that the Ministry of Aviation assigned it the name CF.299 and detailed design began.

 A 1966 report estimated that CF.299 would have a two-shot kill probability (Pk) against an AS-2 Kipper missile of 0.8–0.9, whereas Seaslug II would manage only 0.35–0.55.
 Against a supersonic "Blinder" bomber, Pk was 0.5–0.8, compared to 0.3–0.5 for Seaslug.
 Additionally, because it flew faster than Seaslug, the total engagement time was shorter, and this meant the battery could salvo more rapidly.
 Finally, its ability to lead the target, compared to Seaslug's beam riding pursuit course, allowed it to attack targets with much higher crossing speeds.
 A 1968 study suggested Sea Dart would have the same capability as eight F-4 Phantoms on patrol.

-By this time many foreign navies had chosen the US RIM-24 Tartar surface-to-air missiles, but the Dutch Navy remained interested in the design.
-They envisioned it being used with a new dedicated air-defence ship, controlled by a significantly more powerful radar, which the British referred to as the Type 988 "Broomstick".
-This was a 3D radar similar to the US AN/SPY-1 that was under development at the same time.
+By this time, many European navies had chosen the US RIM-24 Tartar surface-to-air missiles, but the Dutch Navy was interested in the British missile for a new class of advanced anti-air ships they were designing.
+The design mounted an advanced radar system, and an agreement was arranged where the Dutch would use the British missile and the RN ships would use the Dutch radar under the name Type 988 "Broomstick".
+This was a 3D radar with multiple antennas that provided both fast continual scanning as well as multiple independent targeting radars.
 Both the radar and missiles would be controlled by a new combat direction system being developed by both navies.
-During testing, the system proved to have excellent performance, in one case intercepting a 4.5-inch shell in flight.

-Ultimately, the Dutch also chose Tartar for their missile component, leaving the Royal Navy as the Sea Dart's only initial user.
+Ultimately, the Dutch also chose Tartar for their missile component, leaving the Royal Navy as the Sea Dart's only initial user., The Navy dropped its interest in Broomstick and continued development using simpler radars like the Type 965 radar that was already in service.
+This had the disadvantage of not being able to pick out targets against a background landform or high waves, significantly limiting its capabilities against low-flying strike aircraft.

+Into service

 Sea Dart entered service in 1973 on the sole Type 82 destroyer HMS Bristol before widespread deployment on the Type 42 destroyer commencing with HMS Sheffield in 1976.
-The missile system was also fitted to Invincible-class aircraft carriers but was removed during refits between 1998 and 2000 to increase the area of the flight deck and below-decks stowage associated with the operation of Royal Air Force Harrier GR9 aircraft.
+The missile system was also fitted to Invincible-class aircraft carriers but was removed during refits between 1998 and 2000 to increase the area of the flight deck and below-decks stowage associated with the operation of Royal Air Force (RAF) Harrier GR9 aircraft.

+In 1982, British Aerospace won a £100m contract to sell the Sea Dart system to China, but this fell through in 1983, with Chinese minister Chen Muhua explaining that China was "not satisfied with the price, technology or production".